prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 ### Migration from the original API

+GAM setup:

+1. Leave the original order and ad units as is.
+They are not relevant for the rendering approach but they will serve ads for released applications.
+2. Create new GAM ad unit.
+3. Setup new [GAM Order](rendering-gam-line-item-setup.html) for rendering approach.

+Integration:

 1. Replace the `GADRewardedAd` with `RewardedAdUnit` in the View Controller.
-3. Implement the protocol `RewardedAdUnitDelegate` in the View Controller.
+2. Implement the protocol `RewardedAdUnitDelegate` in the View Controller.
-4. Remove usage of `GAMRequest`.
+3. Remove usage of `GAMRequest`.
-5. Remove original `RewardedVideoAdUnit`.
+4. Remove original `RewardedVideoAdUnit`.
 5. Follow the instructions to integrate [Rewarded API](#rewarded-api).
-6. Setup the [GAM Order](rendering-gam-line-item-setup.html) for rendering. **Pay Attention** that you have to create a new special order for rewarded video ad and remove the original one.
+ß